-200 Hours Total (160 Hours of Practical & 40 Hours Theory & 100 Practical Services)
+173 Hours Total (173 Hours of Practical & 100 Practical Services)

-Includes, but is not limited to: Instruction on arranging, blow drying, cleansing, curling, dressing, hair analysis, scalp massage, shampooing, waving, and nonchemical straightening, hair cutting, including the use of shears, razors, electrical clippers, and trimmers, thinning shears, for wet and dry cutting, hair loss/replacement, advanced haircutting, braiding.
+Includes, but is not limited to: hair cutting, including the use of shears, razors, electrical clippers, and trimmers, thinning shears, for wet and dry cutting, hair loss/replacement, advanced haircutting.
 Extended classes for above-entry level employment.